Databases and other services in the Travis CI Environment

 For a real example, see doctrine/doctrine2 .travis.yml.

-Another approach that is Ruby-specific is put all database configurations in one YAML file, like ActiveRecord does:
+Another approach is put all database configuration in one YAML file (test/database.yml for example), like ActiveRecord does:

 sqlite: